strangerstudios/pmpro-mailchimp/readme.txt

 Enter your Mailchimp API key.
 If you don't have a Mailchimp account, you can create one here http://eepurl.com/k4aAH

 = Non-member Users =
-Choose which lists to add new non-member users to.
-Note this is only users who register through the default WP process or are added in the admin with no membership level selected.
+Choose which lists to add non-members to.
+Note this is only users who register through the default WP process, are added in the admin with no membership level selected, or lose their membership level.

 = Opt-in Audiences =
 Choose lists to be added to the bottom of the PMPro checkout page.
 Users can check to opt into those lists at checkout.